Ontotext-AD/graphdb-helm/README.md

 #### GraphDB cluster configuration

 By default the Helm chart supports the 3 topologies that we recommend in our documentation.
 This is configured by settings `graphdb.topology`
 Possible values: `standalone, 1m_3w, 2m3w_rw_ro, 2m3w_muted`.
+Masters and workers count in cluster modes are controlled by mastersCount and workersCount properties

 **standalone** - Launches single instance of GraphDB with a preconfigured worker repository.
-Masters and workers count is controlled by mastersCount and workersCount properties

 **1m_3w** - 1 master and multiple workers. https://graphdb.ontotext.com/documentation/enterprise/ee/setting-up-a-cluster-with-one-master.html